 - Visitors spent an estimated $84.5 million in local gateway regions.

-- 2021 is the 50th anniversary of the canal becoming a national park.
+- 2021 was the 50th anniversary of the canal becoming a national park.

 - Runs through Washington D.C. and four counties in Maryland: Montgomery County, Frederick County, Washington County, and Allegany County.